Consistent End-to-End Estimation for Counterfactual Fairness: Theoretical results

 and with the causal graph as in Figure~\ref{fig:causal_graph}.
-Let $\mathcal{M} \subseteq \mathbb{R}$ and $f_M$ be a bijective generation mechanism (BGM) \citep{nasr2023counterfactual,melnychuk2023partial}, i.e., $f_M$ is a strictly increasing (decreasing) continuously-differentiable transformation wrt. $u_M$.
+Let $\mathcal{M} \subseteq \mathbb{R}$ and $f_M$ be a bijective generation mechanism (BGM) \cite{nasr2023counterfactual,melnychuk2023partial}, i.e., $f_M$ is a strictly increasing (decreasing) continuously-differentiable transformation wrt. $u_M$.
 Then: \begin{enumerate} \item The counterfactual distribution of the mediator simplifies to one of two possible point mass distributions

-where $\mathbb{F}(\cdot; x, a)$ and $\mathbb{F}^{-1}(\cdot; x, a)$ are a CDF and an inverse CDF of $\mathbb{P}(M \mid X = x, A = a)$, respectively, and $\delta(\cdot)$ is a Dirac-delta distribution; \item If the generator of GAN is a continuously differentiable function with respect to $M$, then it consistently estimates the counterfactual distribution of the mediator, $\mathbb{P}(M_{a'} \mid X=x, A=a, M=m)$, i.e., converges to one of the two solutions in Eq.~\eqref{eq:bgm-sol}. \end{enumerate} \end{lemma} \begin{proof} The first statement of the theorem is the main property of bijective generation mechanisms (BGMs), i.e., they allow for deterministic (point mass) counterfactuals.
-For a more detailed proof, we refer to Lemma B.2 in \citep{nasr2023counterfactual} and to Corollary 3 in \citep{melnychuk2023partial}.
+where $\mathbb{F}(\cdot; x, a)$ and $\mathbb{F}^{-1}(\cdot; x, a)$ are a CDF and an inverse CDF of $\mathbb{P}(M \mid X = x, A = a)$, respectively, and $\delta(\cdot)$ is a Dirac-delta distribution.
+Thus, it is identifiable up to a measure-preserving indeterminacy \cite{xi2023indeterminacy}. \item If the generator of GAN is a continuously differentiable function with respect to $M$, then it consistently estimates one of the counterfactual distributions of the mediator (Eq.~\ref{eq:bgm-sol2}). \end{enumerate} \end{lemma} \begin{proof} The first statement of the theorem is the main property of bijective generation mechanisms (BGMs), i.e., they allow for deterministic (point mass) counterfactuals.
+For a more detailed proof, we refer to Lemma B.2 in \cite{nasr2023counterfactual} and to Corollary 3 in \cite{melnychuk2023partial}.
 Importantly, under mild conditions\footnote{If the conditional density of the mediator has finite values.}, this result holds in the more general class of BGMs with non-monotonous continuously differentiable functions.